Oswald Peraza Player Props: Yankees vs. Rangers

 Rangers Pitching Rankings

-- The Rangers pitching staff ranks 10th in the league with a collective 9.3 strikeouts per nine innings.
+- The Rangers pitching staff ranks 13th in MLB with a collective nine strikeouts per nine innings.

-- The Rangers have a 3.67 team ERA that ranks ninth among all league pitching staffs.
+- The Rangers have the seventh-ranked team ERA across all league pitching staffs (3.48).

-- The Rangers give up the second-fewest home runs in baseball (18 total, 0.8 per game).
+- Rangers pitchers combine to give up the fourth-fewest home runs in baseball (21 total, 0.8 per game).

-- Heaney gets the start for the Rangers, his fifth of the season.
-He is 2-1 with a 4.34 ERA and 20 strikeouts in 18 2/3 innings pitched.
+- Perez makes the start for the Rangers, his sixth of the season.
+He is 3-1 with a 2.60 ERA and 24 strikeouts through 27 2/3 innings pitched.

-- The left-hander's last appearance was on Saturday against the Oakland Athletics, when he threw six innings, surrendering two earned runs while giving up five hits.
+- In his last time out on Tuesday, the left-hander went 6 1/3 innings against the Cincinnati Reds, giving up no earned runs while surrendering six hits.

-- The 31-year-old has put up an ERA of 4.34, with 9.6 strikeouts per nine innings, in four games this season.
-Opposing hitters have a .232 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.